yijiano/tp/docs/DeveloperGuide.md

 ## Glossary

-[ADD GLOSSARY HERE]
+**Mainstream OS**: Windows, Linux, Unix, MacOS

 ## Instructions for Testing

 ### Manual Testing

 View the [User Guide](UserGuide.md) for the full list of UI commands and their related use case and expected outcomes.

 ### JUnit Testing

 JUnit tests are written in the [test directory](../src/test/java/seedu/pill/) and serve to test key methods part of the application.

 ### Text UI Testing